 Located on the Blue Ridge Parkway about 3-miles from Graveyard Fields and one of the most popular waterfalls near Asheville, NC for swimming, find Skinny Dip Falls.
 During a hot North Carolina summer, this is where many seek reprieve from the heat.
 You could also come here after hiking Mount Pisgah or Graveyard Loop.
 Pack a swimsuit!

-For Asheville waterfalls, Skinny Dip Falls is also pretty popular because it’s kid-friendly, you can jump off the rock into a 6-foot pool of water, and you can spread out along the waterfalls.
+For Asheville waterfalls, Skinny Dip Falls is also pretty popular because it’s kid-friendly, you can wade into the water (some jump off of the rock), and you can spread out along the waterfalls.

 How To Get To Skinny Dip Falls